-Summary and Conclusions
+7. Summary and Conclusions

 What can we say about the health effects of Agent Orange?
 From the evidence now available we can arrive at almost no definitive conclusions.
 The limited evidence available suggests that 2,4-D and 2,4,5-T by themselves are not highly toxic to humans.
-2,4-D appears to be capable of causing nervous system toxicity but only in situations where there is very high-level exposure.
+2,4-D appears to be capable of causing nervous system toxicity but only in situations where there is very highlevel exposure.
 2,4,5-T may contribute to birth defects when pregnant females are exposed.
 There is no evidence that purified 2,4-D or 2,4,5-T cause cancer, change the activity of enzymes, affect the immune system, or cause chloracne or porphyria cutanea tarda in humans.

-The presence of highly toxic dioxin impurities, especially TCOD, may determine the adverse human health effects of Agent Orange and similar herbicide mixtures.
-There is very little direct evidence that Agent Orange causes adverse health effects in humans, but this may be the result of our inability to identify groups of people with well-defined exposure and to study them properly.
-The limited evidence available comes from studies of humans exposed to Agent Orange and similar herbicides, from studies of humans exposed to dioxins, and from studies of dioxins in experimental animals.
-These studies provide some support for the possibility, but do not prove, that exposure to dioxin-contaminated herbicides causes adverse health effects.
+There is very little direct evidence that Agent Orange causes adverse health effects in humans, but this may be the result of our limited ability or inability to identify different groups of people or large numbers of people with well-defined exposure and exposure to a known amount of the substances of concern.
+If adverse human health effects are found as a result of present or future research efforts, it is highly likely that these will be the result of the effects of toxic impurities such as dioxins, especially TCDD.
+The limited evidence of TCDD toxicity in humans comes from studies of humans exposed to dioxins, and indirectly from studies of dioxin toxicity in experimental animals.
+These studies provide some support for the possibility, but do not prove, that exposure to dioxin-contaminated herbicides may cause adverse health effects in humans.

 These adverse effects may include chloracne, cancer at several different sites, spontaneous abortion and birth defects in the offspring of exposed females, altered enzyme activity, altered porphyrin metabolism, and altered immune function.
-Effects for which the available evidence is very inconclusive but which should be the subject of further study are neurobehavioral effects (including psychologic effects) and heart disease.
-Chloracne does not seem to be of significant importance except in situations where there has been considerable exposure to herbicides heavily contaminated with dioxins.
-The presence of chloracne does not seem to be a sensitive indicator of exposure to dioxin and dioxin-contaminated herbicides.
+Effects for which the available evidence is very inconclusive but which should be the subject of further study are neurobehavioral effects, including psychologic effects and heart disease.
+Chloracne does not seem to be of significant importance since it has not been commonly observed even among individuals heavily exposed to herbicides.
+Therefore chloracne does not appear to be a sensitive indicator of exposure to dioxin-contaminated herbicides.

 What will future studies tell us about the health effects of exposure to Agent Orange?
 Studies that are planned or in progress have the potential to reduce much of the uncertainty about the health effects of exposure to Agent Orange.
-Because of insurmountable problems in determining the exact amount and nature of exposure and in choosing appropriate exposed and unexposed groups to examine, however, these studies will never be able to demonstrate conclusively the absence of a toxic effect.
-The areas in which future studies can provide the most information are the delayed effects of exposure such as cancer.
+However, because of very serious problems in determining the exact amount and nature of exposure and in choosing appropriate exposed and unexposed groups to examine, these studies will never be able to demonstrate conclusively the absence of a toxic effect.
+The areas in which future studies may be able to provide the most information are the delayed effects such as cancer.

-Studies in experimental animals can still be helpful in elucidating the possible adverse effects of Agent Orange.
+Studies in experimental animals can still be helpful in suggesting possible adverse health effects of Agent Orange.
 Particularly helpful would be studies of the purified components of Agent Orange separately and in known combinations.
 Other important areas of investigation include effects on immune function and the genetic control of susceptibility to the toxic effects of dioxin.

 In the meantime, exposed individuals can get some degree of reassurance from the fact that despite their inadequacies, the studies which have been completed to date have revealed no widespread or major adverse health effects among the people who were exposed.
 There is no evidence that the psychologic disturbances seen in Vietnam veterans are the result of exposure to Agent Orange.
-It is unlikely that the adverse health risks associated with exposure to Agent Orange in Vietnam are nearly as widespread as the adverse effects from smoking or chronic alcohol use.